Faculty Mentor Checklist

 Submit your faculty recommendation form online.

-You must submit a faculty mentor recommendation form online.
+For UROP, you must submit a faculty mentor recommendation form online.
 Click the “Apply Now” button.
-If you fail to do this before the deadline, your student will be not be eligible for UROP funding.
+If you fail to do this before the deadline, your student will not be eligible for UROP funding.
 If you are mentoring multiple students, keep in mind that with limited funding, more than 2-3 of your students may not be able to receive funding.

 Complete and submit required verification forms